python/cpython/Doc/library/os.rst

    (Note that the :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using these functions.
-Check specially the *Replacing Older Functions with the subprocess Module* section in that documentation page.)
+Check especially the :ref:`subprocess-replacements` section.)

    If *mode* is :const:`P_NOWAIT`, this function returns the process id of the new process; if *mode* is :const:`P_WAIT`, returns the process's exit code if it